USDA Zone 7: Mild Winters, Long Seasons

 Daylilies are nearly indestructible.
 They bloom in sun or part shade, tolerate poor soil, resist deer, and multiply quickly.
 Thousands of cultivars in every color except blue.

-Upload a photo of your yard and Arden will generate garden designs tuned to Zone 7 — plants that will thrive in your climate, styled for your space.
+Upload a photo and Arden generates garden designs that survive 0°F to 10°F (-18°C to -12°C) winters — styled for your specific space.

 Frequently Asked Questions